intersystems-community/vscode-objectscript/docs/Configuration.md

         "server": "iris",
         "ns": "USER",
         "active": true,
-        "host": "localhost",
-        "port": 52773,
-        "username": "_SYSTEM"
     },
     "objectscript.compileFlags": "cuk/compileembedded=1"
 }
 ```

-Here is the simplest `launch.json` file contents, which debugs the method `Test` in the class `Example.Service`, passing 2 parameters as input:
+Here is the simplest `launch.json` file contents, which debugs the method `Test` in the class `Example.Service`, passing 2 parameters as input (see ["Running and Debugging"](/vscode-objectscript/rundebug/) for more information):

 {: #code-workspace-simple-debug}